Guide to Canadian Payroll Deductions for Employers

 Lastly, as an employer, each year you need to complete a T4 slip for each employee and complete the T4 summary form.
 You must file the T4 information return and give the T4 slips to the employees on or before the last day of February following the calendar year to which the information return applies.

-T4 slips may be filled out electronically using the CRA's T4 web forms application (which lets you file one to six original or amended T4 slips) or filled out in an online PDF.
+T4 slips may be filled out electronically using the CRA's T4 web forms application (which lets you file up to 100 original, additional, cancelled or amended T4 slips) or filled out in an online PDF.
 For more information on T4 slips, see the CRA's T4 - Information for Employers page.

 You may also file the T4 Summary form electronically or in paper form, in which case you will need to send the original summary and related T4 slips to the Jonquière Tax Centre.
 See the previous link for more information.